oppopenwifi/SmartContracts/README.md

 There will be several stages of the token sale, each defined with the amount of tokens on offer and the associated bonus.

-All tokens that are not sold in each stage will be burned.
+All tokens that are not sold in each stage will be added to Host Payments Bank.

 Token sale will have a hardcap and a softcap.